TaurVil/VilgalysFogel_Amboseli_admixture/04_hybrid-zone-structure/04.4_Timing_of_Divergence/README.md

 ## Estimate the timing of divergence between yellow and anubis baboons far from the hybrid zone

 Applied to a F1 hybrid, pairwise sequential Markovian coalescence (PSMC: Li & Durbin, 2011 _Nature_) can be used to infer when gene flow ceased between two populations as this corresonds to a rapid increase in the effect population size to values approaching an infinitely large population (Cahill et al. 2016 _Proc B_).
-We therefore created pseudo-hybrid individuals by combining haploid genomes from a SNPRC anubis baboon and Mikumi yellow baboon, populations which to the best of our knowledge have not experienced admixture, and estimated population size over time, and estimate the effective population size over time to confirm that the ancestors of yellow and anubis baboons did cease exchanging gene flow for some period in time.
+We therefore created pseudo-hybrid individuals by combining haploid genomes from a SNPRC anubis baboon and Mikumi yellow baboon, populations which to the best of our knowledge have not experienced admixture, and estimated the effective population size over time to confirm that the ancestors of yellow and anubis baboons ceased exchanging gene flow for some period of time.
 As expected, we observed a near-asymptotic increase in estimated effective population size, consistent with historical cessation of gene flow between species.

 ```console
 # following README available at https://github.com/jacahill/hPSMC